sinclab/sinclab.github.io/apply/challenge.md

    - Write a function `find_multiple_partners(df)` that returns a list of subjects (`subj_id`) who appear in more than one `dyad_id`.

 **2. Filter Specific Time Range**
    - We will often focus only on epochs of the data where there is an event of interest.
-Filter the data to only include timepoints 24-45 and analyze power during these periods.
-Write a function `select_timepoints(df, xmin, xmax)` to filter the dataframe to include only rows where `time` is between 24 second (`xmin`) and 45 seconds (`xmax`).
+Filter the data to only include timepoints 24-45.
+Write a function `select_timepoints(df, xmin, xmax)` that returns a new dataframe that only includes rows where `time` is between 24 seconds (`xmin`) and 45 seconds (`xmax`) for each subject while retaining all other columns.

 ## **Part 2: Data Manipulation**
 **3. Compute Mean Power**
    - Write a function `compute_mean_power(df)` that filters the data to only include timepoints 30-70 (using your function from earlier) and returns a new dataframe with the mean `power` for each `subj_id` for this time range.

 **4. Standardize Power Values**
-   - Write a function `zscore_power(df)` that adds a new column to the dataframe called `zpower` and standardizes the `power` column over time for each subject by subtracting subjects' mean and dividing by their standard deviation.
+   - Write a function `zscore_power(df)` that standardizes the `power` column over time for each subject by subtracting the mean and dividing by the standard deviation.
+The output should return a new dataframe with an added column called `zpower`.

 **5. Apply a Custom Function to Scale Data**
    - Write a function `scale_power(df)` that applies a lambda function that scales `power` values by the maximum value in the sample.
-The new column should be called `scaled_power` and should be added to the dataframe.
+The output should return a new dataframe with an added column called `scaled_power`.

 ## **Part 3: Data Analysis and Visualization**
 **6. Detect Dyads with High Variability in Power**
-   - Write a function `detect_high_variability_dyads(df, sigma=.25)` to identify dyads where the standard deviation of `power` across subjects exceeds a threshold (sigma=`0.25`) and print those subjects.
+   - Write a function `detect_high_variability_dyads(df, sigma=.25)` to identify dyads where the standard deviation of `power` across subjects exceeds a threshold (sigma=`0.25`) and returns a list of those subjects.

 **7. Extract and Plot Activity as a Function of Time**
    - Write function `plot_power_x_time(df)` to plot the **z-scored timeseries for all subjects**, color each dyad uniquely and add a legend.